 enrich shoppers’ wine purchasing experience.

-The licence price for the use of each label’s artwork is normally AU$400 per image, but I now offer a 50% discount available for orders placed during the Covid-19 pandemic 2021.
+The licence price for the use of each label’s artwork is normally AU$400 per image, but I now offer a 70% discount available for orders processed before the end of October 2021.

 This price per label grants the licensee the sole use of a digital version of the original copyright artwork for their wine labelling and marketing purposes.
 ‘Artwork’ refers to the digitised image as displayed in each mock-up label.